fear-ai/wpages/HStrip.md

 - Windows disallows < > : " / \\ | ? * and reserved names like CON, PRN, AUX,
   NUL, COM1.

-### Open Questions
-- How strict should sanitization be for tables and lists?
-- How should UTF-8 characters be handled in non-HTML output?
-- What is the link and image handling policy?
-- How should unknown or invalid shortcodes be handled?
-- How far should style handling go beyond basic stripping?

-### Gaps and Limitations
-- No sanitizer pipeline or ruleset implemented yet.
-- No Markdown output path; only plain text output is defined.
-- No import tooling yet for WP-CLI or editor workflows.
-- No validation or policy enforcement for links, images, or shortcodes.
-- No Unicode normalization or escaping policy implemented.
-- Filename hardening is not implemented; current naming only replaces '/' and trims whitespace.

 ### Import Paths
 ### WP-CLI import
 - Preferred: `wp post create --post_type=page --post_title=... --post_content="$(cat file)"`